 All 25 Oregon State Parks that charge $5 day-use parking fees will be free on November 26.
 The day is being celebrated as “Green Friday,” to encourage people to opt outside on Black Friday.

-This freebie includes lots a great parks close to home.
+This freebie includes lots of great parks close to home.
 Stroll the beach at Rooster Rock State Park; go biking or hiking at Milo McIver State Park; or partake in disc golfing at Stub Stewart State Park.

 Here’s a map of the 25 parks that are waiving day-use fees: